charliecalvert/CloudNotes/Assignments/Prog282Midterm2014.md

 We will be able to define new types as needed.
 These types are specified in the **<type>** field of our metaDocument.
 At first, we will work with three types:

-- PictureDisplay: Images and captions
+- ImageDisplay: Images and captions
 - DocumentDisplay: Captions and text
 - Quiz: Questions and Answers